evergreen-ci/evergreen/docs/02-Configure-a-Project/01-Project-Configuration-Files.md

 To cause a task to only run in commit builds, set `patchable: false`.

-To cause a task to only run in patches, set `patch_only: true`.
+To cause a task to only run in patches, set `patch_only: true`. `patch_only: true` can also be set at the build variant level to apply this behavior to all tasks in the build variant.
+The build variant level setting can be overridden if it's been explicitly set in the task definition or in the task listed under the build variant.

 To cause a task to only run in versions NOT triggered from git tags, set `allow_for_git_tag: false`.